rellermeyer/TUD-DistributedSystems/docs/report.md

 how was the project for us? difficulties (3 exchange students) did we fulfill our expectations? why did we fail to run and evaluate our implementation in a distributed manner?

 One of our team members, Miguel Lucas, was responsible for implementing the system in a distributed fashion, but due to the coronavirus situation he had to return to his country and finish his studies at his home university.
-For this reason, he could not work on the proyect any more so the system could not be implemented in a distributed fashion.
+For this reason, he could not work on the project any more so the system could not be implemented in a distributed fashion.

 ## Conclution